zivc/zivc.github.com/cv.md

 __TOAD__ : *Contract Lead Front-End Developer* __June 2014 - March 2015__

-Worked on various projects at TOAD.
-Primarily building an MVP of a gambling app that is similar to a football accumulator, where friends predict scores based on Premier League football and optionally include a wager.
-The winner is the one with the closest predictions.
-The site utlised Enetpulse - the same live scoring service that powered the IMG DGE I built at Livestream (below).
-I also worked on various other projects such as a full site build for a Global M, a large gloabl recruitment company, and maintenance for various other small projects such as for Propia.
+Worked on various projects and site builds, the primary focus being Global {M}.
+Also worked on an MVP of a gambling application utilising Enetpulse that enabled people to essentially run a sweepstake/accumulator within a group of friends, called Play Steak.
+This was eventually renamed to Goalmouth.

 __Livestream__ : *Dev lead & Front-End Developer* __July 2013 - June 2014__

-Built a full, end-to-end, b2b2c, PaaS product from scratch which allowed third party betting/gaming websites to syndicate live sports content to their consumers, utilising the scalability of Google App Engine.
-This product was a joint effort between IMG Media and Livestream, known as the IMG DGE (Digital Gaming Exchange).
+Built the IMG DGE when Livestream EMEA was its own entity.
 Working as a sole FED with 4 Java developers and attended company hackathons in Ukraine.

-Used AngularJS and Bootstrap heavily throughout the project.
+We used AngularJS 1.x and Bootstrap heavily throughout the project.
 We built an entire analytics platform in a week using Google BigQuery.
-I also built a real time map (mapbox/leafletjs) that showed connections to the platform in real time (pubnub), drawing with d3.
-Other duties include liaising with a globally distributed team, delegating work, communicating directly with our client, general project and product management, managing timings and scheduling releases.
+I also built a real-time map (mapbox/leafletjs) that showed connections to the platform in real time (pubnub), drawing with d3.

+Other duties include liaising with a globally distributed team, delegating work, communicating directly with our client, general project and product management, managing timings, and scheduling releases.

 __Reactive__ : *Permanent Senior Front-End Developer* __February 2013 - July 2013__

-Worked on redevelopment of Tesco Real Food.
-Complete overhaul of Tesco magazine.
-Developed new gallery features for BA High Life and BA Business High Life.
-Inherited Newsgator.com and worked with third party companies on the deployment.
-Worked on a project for Intelligent Energy, a responsive website that had to cater for devices of all different resolutions from 240px wide up to and beyond 1600px.
-I was largely a sole FED, but liaised with the Managing Director directly to find, interview, and shortlist new developers.
-Shortly after joining Reactive I were head hunted to join Livestream.
+Projects: Tesco Real Food, BA High Life, BA Business Life, Newsgator.com, Intelligent Energy UP (portable hydrogen fuel cell).
+Other duties include liaising with the Managing Director directly to find, interview, and shortlist new developers.
+Shortly after joining Reactive I was head hunted to join Livestream.